calebmshafer/itwin-viewer-proxy/README.md

-# Examples using the iTwin Viewer
+# Example using the iTwin Viewer

-The repository contains an example of how to use the iTwin Viewer with a custom, non-Bentley, Idp and still leverage the iTwin Platform.
+The repository contains an example of how to use the iTwin Viewer with a custom, non-Bentley, Idp while leveraging the iTwin Platform.

 In this example, we use a proxy backend server to forward all requests using an access token generated via client credentials.